Airbus drops lithium-ion batteries for A350

 Both Airbus and Boeing insist the new battery technology is safe.
 But beyond any debate over safety, questions have arisen over its “maturity” or predictability.
 Engineers aim to minimize uncertainty because it translates into financial risk.

-Switching to the heavier nickel-cadmium will mean adding 60-80 kilogrammes to the weight of the A350 -- reducing its payload capacity by the equivalent of an adult male passenger.
+Switching to the heavier nickel-cadmium will mean adding 60-80 kilogram’s to the weight of the A350 -- reducing its payload capacity by the equivalent of an adult male passenger.

 That is usually more than enough for planemakers to fight over when marketing the fuel savings of their jets, but Airbus has decided it is outweighed by the risks of further delay.